-Donald Trump Goes Ballistic On CNN Reporter Jim Acosta, Call CNN ‘Fake News’
+Donald Trump Goes Ballistic On CNN Reporter Jim Acosta, Calls CNN ‘Fake News’

 — Slate (@Slate) January 11, 2017

-Trump stood by his word, and went toe to toe with Acosta, calling him rude, and calling out CNN‘s ethics.
+Trump stood by his word, and went toe to toe with Acosta, calling him rude and calling out CNN‘s ethics.

 “Not you, you don’t get a question.
 Your organization is terrible.
 Quiet.
 Don’t be rude.
 Don’t be rude.
 No, I’m not going to give you a question.
 I’m not going to give you a question, you are fake news.”